pahud/workshop20170324/README.md

 #### HOWTO

-1. create the basic cloudformation stack  with **cloudformation/00-cfn-codepipeline-base.yml** or click the button below

-click the button to launch the stack in us-west-2
+1. create the basic cloudformation stack  with **cloudformation/00-cfn-codepipeline-base.yml** or click the button to launch the stack in us-west-2